Hypergraph dualization with FPT-delay parameterized by the degeneracy and dimension: Discussion and limitations

-We exhibited an \FPT-delay algorithm for \transenum{} parameterized by the weak degeneracy and dimension, yielding an \FPT-delay algorithm for \domenum{} parameterized by the degeneracy and maximum degree, answering a question in \cite{conte2019maximal}.
-This is, to the best of our knowledge, the first \FPT-delay algorithm for minimal dominating sets enumeration, and it is tempting to ask whether the problem admits an \FPT{}-delay algorithm for other natural parameters.
-However, we note that, for well-studied parameters such as clique number in graphs~\cite{bonamy2019kt} or poset dimension in comparability graphs~\cite{bonamy2020comp}, even the existence of an \XP{}-delay algorithm for \domenum{} remains open.

-A natural strengthening of Question~\ref{qu:conte-dom} would be to get rid of the maximum degree on the required time bound.
-Formally, we may ask the following.
+We exhibited an \FPT-delay algorithm for \transenum{} parameterized by the weak degeneracy and dimension, yielding an \FPT-delay algorithm for \domenum{} parameterized by the (degeneracy and) maximum degree, answering a question in \cite{conte2019maximal}.
+In light of the existence of an \FPT{}-delay algorithm for \domenum{} parameterized by the maximum degree, it is tempting to ask whether it admits an \FPT{}-delay algorithm for other structural parameters.
+However, for well-studied parameters like the clique number in graphs~\cite{bonamy2019kt} or poset dimension in comparability graphs~\cite{bonamy2020comp}, even the existence of an \XP{}-delay algorithm for \domenum{} remains open.
+A natural strengthening of Question~\ref{qu:conte-dom} and weakening of Question~\ref{qu:big-question}, would be to get rid of the maximum degree:

-\begin{question} Can the minimal dominating sets of an $n$-vertex $d$-degenerate graph be listed with delay $f(d) \cdot n^{O(1)}$ for some computable function $f$? \end{question}
+\begin{question} Can the minimal dominating sets of an $n$-vertex $d$-degenerate graph be enumerated with delay $f(d) \cdot n^{O(1)}$ for some computable function $f$? \end{question}